 - Ground Beef: Use good quality ground beef for this recipe, whether lean ground beef or an 80/20 ground chuck.
 You can also use ground chicken or ground turkey, if desired.

-- Beef broth: Always check labels on broths and bouillon.
+- Beef broth: Always check labels and look for gluten-free broths and gluten-free bouillon.
 Not all are gluten-free.
-I like Orrington Farms but there are plenty of options available.
+I like Orrington Farms but there are plenty of gluten-free beef broth options available.

 - Black Beans or Dark Red Kidney Beans: Beans add a little extra 'something' to the chili.
 They are great for stretching the meal and the budget.
 You can omit the beans if desired.